Common Cause Massachusetts is dedicated to making government open and accountable.

-Common Cause Massachusetts has worked to shine a bright light on public officials and lobbyists who prefer to work behind closed doors.
-In our early years we for fought for -- and won -- the right for residents to observe the inner workings of government.
-We are working to protect and expand the right through legislation and by encouraging state and local governments to make more information available online.
+We have worked to shine a bright light on public officials and lobbyists who prefer to operate behind closed doors.
+In our early years we for fought for—and won—the right for residents to observe the inner workings of government.
+And in the 2000s, we launched a campaign to protect and expand this right by encouraging state and local governments to make more information available online.